 Are we working on any internal processes and methods?

 Each company is set in a slightly different context and environment, but I’d say that Spyrosoft follows a ‘learning organisation’ concept because we already have vast experience in working in various industries.
 One of the examples may be that we’re currently covering the risk management process for medical devices with already proven and verified methods.

 We also have a team of specialists who have been working with A-SPICE and Functional Safety standards for years, so they’re not surprised when my team tells them about the healthcare sector requirements.
-What’s different is certain terms and specific requirements, so it’s a matter of adopting to slightly different context.
+What’s different is certain terms and specific requirements, so it’s a matter of adapting to a slightly different context.

-Another big aspect in medical industry are regulations and requirements for launching a product on the European or US market.
-So far, we’ve been handling these with the support from external consultants, but we’re also planning to have such competencies internally just to keep track on frequently changing national regulations.
+Another big aspect in the medical industry are regulations and requirements for launching a product on the European or US market.
+So far, we’ve been handling these with support from external consultants, but we’re also planning to have such competencies internally just to keep track of frequently changing national regulations.
 This is very important for our consulting activities - we want to guide our clients from their very first requirements via the software development process that would be created in line with the standards, through to backing them as they introduce a new product on the market.